 Large enterprises very often work with business travel management companies (TMCs) that provide a full-service travel agency offering to employees.
 American Express Travel, Carlson Wagonlit and Uniglobe are among the global leaders.
 Beyond simply booking travel, they can offer value through duty-of-care (keeping an eye on delays and cancellations and preparing contingencies), visa services, and negotiating special rates.
 If full service and attention are what you’re after, then this may be the way to go.

-However, all of this service comes at a cost, and it is worth asking whether or not your organization and employees really reap the benefits.
+However, all of this service comes at a cost, and it is worth asking whether or not your organization and employees really reap the benefits, in order not to waste the money.
 The digital shift has brought about a new level of transparency that is obfuscating the cost savings that a TMC can bring.
 Negotiated rates on flights and hotels are having a much harder time keeping up with competition from online travel agents (OTAs).
 Employees now regularly find better prices online through consumer travel booking websites than they do from their “special” negotiated rates.
 Airlines and hotels are increasingly sophisticated about revenue management and knowing when to reduce fares to manage demand with capacity.

 TMCs frequently charge 30 euros or more for a booking, where the same service can be done for free online.
 An even more common complaint is that the TMC agents are not in tune with the specific needs of the traveling employees, such as preferred travel times, airports and loyalty memberships.
 Business travelers are also increasingly likely to book alternative accommodations such as Airbnb apartments, which are nowhere to be found on the GDS systems from which TMCs source their supply of hotel rooms.
 Companies that use or permit “open booking” (booking via the employee’s preferred agent rather than an obligatory TMC) are the majority of companies today.
 It is therefore worth reflecting on whether the fees charged by your TMC truly justify their existence in your organization.